marcelauliano/MitoHiFi/README.md

 ## 1. Background
 **MitoHiFi is a python workflow that assembles mitogenomes from Pacbio HiFi reads.**

 With MitoHiFi v3.2 you can start from the raw Pacbio HiFi reads (flag **-r**) or from the assembled contigs (flag **-c**).
 You also need a reference mitochondria sequence in FASTA and [GenBank format](https://www.ncbi.nlm.nih.gov/Sitemap/samplerecord.html).
-We provide an internal script (findMitoReference.py) that can be used to find and download the most closely-related reference genome for your species from NCBI.
+We provide an internal script (findMitoReference.py) that can be used to find and download the most closely-related reference genome for your species from NCBI..